-Testing depends on the person's overall health and other symptoms.
+Testing depends on a person's overall health and other symptoms.

 A speech therapist can determine if the drooling increases the risk of breathing in food or fluids into the lungs.
 This is called aspiration.
 This may include information about:

-If you have severe drooling, the doctor may recommend:
+If you have severe drooling, the health care provider may recommend:

 Salivation; Excessive saliva; Too much saliva; Sialorrhea

-Lowell MJ.
+Hess JM, Lowell MJ.
 Esophagus, stomach, duodenum.
-In: Marx JA, ed.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 87.
+8th ed.
+Philadelphia, Pa: Saunders Elsevier; 2014:chap 89.

-Melio FR.
+Melio FR, Berge LR.
 Upper respiratory tract infections.
-In: Marx JA, ed.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 73.
+8th ed.
+Philadelphia, Pa: Saunders Elsevier; 2014:chap 75.

-Vanderhoff BT, Carroll W. Neurology.
-In: Rakel RE.
+Gingrich C, Carroll W. Neurology.
+In: Rakel RE, Rakel DP eds.
 Textbook of Family Medicine.
-7th ed.
-Philadelphia, Pa: Saunders Elsevier; 2007:chap 54.
+8th ed.
+Philadelphia, Pa: Saunders Elsevier; 2011:chap 42.

 Updated by: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.